everii-Group/mocoapp-api-docs/sections/projects.md

 ## DELETE /projects/{id}

-⚠ Deleting a project is not possible via API!
+⚠ Deletes a project.
+It's possible only if there are no activities, invoices, offers or expenses.

 ## PUT /projects/{id}/archive